<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=729135073960064&amp;ev=PageView&amp;noscript=1">

 Lacks Ownership

-In an effort to streamline the coupon management process, many CPGs attempt to centralize it and create a single “redemption fund” for each brand, which various departments, such as Shopper, E-commerce, Retail Media and Consumer Promotions billed against.
+In an effort to streamline the coupon management process, many CPGs attempt to centralize it and create a single “redemption fund” for each brand, which various departments, such as Shopper, E-commerce, Retail Media and Consumer Promotions can bill against.

 Why does this matter?
 This amorphous central redemption fund that everybody has access to but nobody is held accountable for results in poor forecasting and lack of visibility to marketers who design the incentive campaigns.
 Incorrect or missing coupon redemption costs can impair post-promotional measurement and inflate campaign ROIs.